Estate Design

 Hailing from the picturesque landscapes of New Zealand, the exceptionally talented interior designer, Virginia Fisher, burst onto the design scene with her inaugural project, Huka Lodge in Taupo, New Zealand.
 It was here that she first captivated the public's imagination with her exquisite craftsmanship and keen eye for detail.

-In 2004, when Alex van Heeren took ownership of a remarkable property, he recognized the need for an interior that would not just complement but elevate the natural splendor of this extraordinary location.
-With unwavering confidence in Virginia Fisher's creative prowess, he entrusted her with the task of crafting an interior that would harmonize seamlessly with the breathtaking surroundings, ensuring that every corner of the estate resonated with the same beauty and allure that had first drawn him to it.
+In 2004, when Alex van Heeren took ownership of a remarkable property, he recognised the need for an interior that would not just complement but elevate the natural splendour of this extraordinary location.

 Interior Design Excellence

-In 1984, when Alex van Heeren acquired the iconic Huka Lodge, he recognized the need for an interior that would not only harmonize with the natural beauty of the surroundings but also elevate it to new heights.
-With a visionary outlook, he turned to Virginia Fisher, entrusting her with the pivotal task of fashioning an interior that would not just complement but enhance the innate splendor of this extraordinary location.
+In 1984, when Alex van Heeren acquired the iconic Huka Lodge, he recognised the need for an interior that would not only harmonise with the natural beauty of the surroundings but also elevate it to new heights.
+With a visionary outlook, he turned to Virginia Fisher, entrusting her with the pivotal task of fashioning an interior that would not just complement but enhance the innate splendour of this extraordinary location.

 Virginia Fisher rose to the occasion with unparalleled creativity and dedication.
 Drawing inspiration from the property's rich heritage, she embarked on a transformative journey to craft an interior and ambience that, to this day, remains unparalleled in its beauty and allure.
 Her design philosophy breathed new life into Huka Lodge, infusing it with a sense of timelessness and elegance.